PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 The proposal addresses just the first phase.
 Other phases will be the subject of separate proposals.
 Phase 1 will provide the following:

-- suitability for HW verification of CVA6:
+- suitability of Clang/LLVM for HW verification of CVA6:

   - seamless support of multiple datapath widths (multi-XLEN support)
   - resolution of functional failures identified on the current CVA6 verification flow

+- support of differentiating characteristics of the CVA6 cores:
+  - pipeline depth
+  - specific CSRs

+- support for a generic CORE-V instruction set extension interface:

+  - in the Clang/LLVM tool chain
+  - in the Sail simulator
+  - NOTE: this will provide a commercial driver for future tool chain development for new extensions, whether public or proprietary.

-- support for the following CORE-V instruction set extensions:
+- if possible (given the resources and time available), LLVM compiler chain and Sail simulator support for selected CORE-V instruction set extensions among:

   - hardware loop;
   - multiply-accumulate;